Coronavirus Employees' Help

-The cost per month of using a typical tumble dryer for 20 hours a month is £4.51 on the cheapest electricity-only tariff.
-Yet on the cheapest Economy 7 tariff night rate, it's £3.02.
-That's a saving of around £18/year, just on one appliance.
+The cost per month of using a typical tumble dryer for 20 hours a month is £5.23 on the cheapest electricity-only tariff.
+Yet on the cheapest Economy 7 tariff night rate, it's £3.84.
+That's a saving of about £17/yr, just on one appliance.

 If you want to try out UK Power's cost calculator for yourself, check your bill to find out what kWh rate you pay.
-Type this figure into box five (electricity price) and the calculator does the rest for you.
+Type this figure into the electricity price and the calculator does the rest for you.
 Note the result will be an estimate of the monthly cost.

 If you want more accurate results and you can find out the watts for a device (some dishwashers show a figure such as "4,300 watts" on the front, for example), type this into the first box, where it says "Watts (electric usage rating of your items, 1 kilowatt is 1000 watts)".

 Used correctly, Economy 7 can help you save cash.
-Yet if it's not right for you and you use nearly all your electricity in the daytime, opening bills could be a painful experience.
+Yet if it's not right for you opening bills could be a painful experience.

-In a nutshell, if you use 40% of your electricity at night, and you use electric storage heating in the cheap period as well as setting appliances to run at this time, then it's worth sticking with.
-This usually works in households where everything's powered by electricity.
+As a rule of thumb, if you use about 40% of your electricity at night, and use electric storage heating in the cheap period as well as setting appliances to run at this time, then it's worth sticking with – particularly if everything in your home is powered by electricity.

 They consume masses of electricity.
 That's why using them when it's cheaper is critical if you're on Economy 7.
 If you use one on an expensive normal tariff, it could be dear.